nuwa-protocol/NIPs/nips/nip-12.md

 ## Abstract

-This NIP provides general interface for timestamping transactions using Opentimestamps where ordinary timestamp interfaces are not provided upon creation of transactions.
+This NIP provides general interface for timestamping transactions using Opentimestamps where ordinary timestamp interfaces are not provided upon creation of transactions, or the timestamp needs to be attested or two-step verified.

 ## Motivation